Sunset Rollercoaster: 2020–present: Mainstream Success and Recognition

-In early 2020, Kuo-Hung Tseng wrote in Los Angeles lyrics for Soft Storm and recorded in part with Ned Doheny.
-Their 2020 album Soft Storm was named the 4th best album in Asia in 2020 by NME.
+In early 2020, Shih-wei Huang Left the band and later the band formed their own label "Sunset Music Productions Co".Kuo-Hung Tseng in Los Angeles wrote lyrics for Soft Storm and recorded in part with Ned Doheny.
+Their 2020 album Soft Storm was named the 4th best album in Asia in 2020 by NME.Also won Best Band Award In 2021 In The 32nd Golden Melody Awards, alongside their track Candlelight ft.Oh Hyuk was nominated as the Best Alternative Pop Song Of the Year.